-For dry locations, the usual drywall can be used while humid areas of the house require moisture-resistant sheets also named as ‘green board’ for its green face paper.
+The usual drywall can be used for dry locations, while humid areas of the house require moisture-resistant sheets, also named ‘green board’ for its green face paper.

-Another specialty is fire-rated drywall for high-fire resistance in areas such as garage and flexible drywall, which is a thin panel used for curved structures.
+Another specialty is fire-rated drywall for high-fire resistance in areas such as garages and flexible drywall, a thin panel used for curved structures.

 Difference between Drywall and Plaster

-Plaster (as in plaster of Paris) is an old construction method that was commonly used until the 20th century as a form of interior wall finishing.
+Plaster (as in plaster of Paris) is an old construction method commonly used until the 20th century as a form of interior wall finishing.

 The wet plaster used to be repeatedly slathered over numerous wooden strips called laths.